ionic-team/ionic-docs/docs/vue/navigation.md

 ## A Brief Note

 While reading this guide, you may notice that most of these concepts are very similar to the concepts found in Vue Router without Ionic Framework.
-You observation would be correct!
+Your observation would be correct!
 Ionic Vue leverages the best parts of Vue Router to make the transition to building apps with Ionic Framework as seamless as possible.
 As a result, we recommend relying on Vue Router features as much as possible rather than trying to build your own routing solutions.

 ## A Simple Route